taunsquared/graphic-novel-thesis/ComicBookScript_Workshop1/2018-09-23_World-timeline.md

 ### 2077: The Global Water Crisis, or, **THE BURNING OCEANS**

-A deep-sea silica harvesting rig in the Antarctic Convergence accidentally vents deep-sea volcanic plumes, full of silicon tetrafluoride, directly into the air above the ocean from a leak just below the surface.
+A deep-sea silica harvesting rig in the Antarctic Convergence accidentally vents deep-sea volcanic plumes, full of [silicon tetrafluoride](https://en.wikipedia.org/wiki/Silicon_tetrafluoride), directly into the air above the ocean from a leak just below the surface.
 This creates a huge cloud of hydrogen flouride and transforms the surrounding ocean into a deadly sea of hydroflouric acid.
 The poisonous cloud blinds the rig's crew, and the hydroflouric acid boils anyone who falls into the ocean, so the deep-sea volcanic plumes belch unchecked into the Antarctic Convergence.
 Ocean currents spread the hydroflouric acid into the Indian Ocean Gyre, the Southern Pacific Gyre, and the Southern Atlantic Gyre, destroying ecosystems and utterly disrupting the water cycle on the planet.
 The enormous cloud of hydrogen flouride is picked up by global wind currents and spreads throughout the atmosphere.
 Panic leads to military action, riots, and an incredible death toll.

 Meanwhile, in São Paulo, Majhee and her colleagues have just one year ago successfully spliced eSyrup with eukaryotic cell cultures for the first time, and now they are witnessing the birth of the first eSyrup-spliced mammal, a rat-like creature named Nimh.
 Nimh lives 11 days.
-Nimh dies on the day that the news of the deep-sea silica harvesting rig disaster reaches the , Majhee and her colleagues pack up all of their raw eSyrup cultures and research and flee with their families inland.
+Nimh dies on the day that the news of the deep-sea silica harvesting rig disaster reaches the Laboratório Nacional de Biociências e Saúde Pública.
+Majhee and her colleagues pack up all of their raw eSyrup cultures and research and flee with their families inland.
 They hide with friends and family in caves deep under the Amazon Rainforest.

-Iúna flees with her son João into caves in Vermont to escape the huge clouds of hydrogen flouride
+Iúna flees with her son João into caves in Vermont to escape the huge clouds of hydrogen flouride.

 Amadou and his parents flee to the caves beneath Green Haven Santarém, in the Pará province of Brazil.